Plan for the 100-year storm!

-One winter was particularly cold; but what caught my property management company off of its game was the duration of cold - the weather was below freezing, for longer than ever breaking all records (and pipes).
+One winter was particularly cold; but what caught my property management company off of its game was the duration of the cold – the weather was below freezing, for longer than ever breaking all records (and pipes).
 States like South Carolina saw record snow fall and unprepared properties saw frozen water lines.

 Fortunately, we were able to quickly thaw the pipes to get quickly thaw our tenants.
-The only burst pipe we had happened to my own vacant duplex mid renovation.
+The only burst pipe we had happened to my own vacant duplex mid-renovation.
 The damage?
 Over $7,000!

 Here are some tips:

 - Turn the heat up.
 Pipes freeze because their cold.
 Turn up the thermostat, try using a hairdryer on the frozen pipes or use space heaters at the source.
 Our property management company keeps a stock of space hears for just such an emergency.

 - Pipes can freeze in different spots.
 Duration of cold is far more likely the cause of a property’s pipes freezing than the temperature itself.